erikrause/GAN-porous-structures/README.md

 Logs files contains pickle objects with lists of logs.

-Press any key while training to safely break loop
+Press any key while training to safely break the loop